VictoriaMetrics/VictoriaMetrics/README.md

      Flag value can be read from the given file when using -httpAuth.password=file:///abs/path/to/file or -httpAuth.password=file://./relative/path/to/file .
 Flag value can be read from the given http/https url when using -httpAuth.password=http://host/path or -httpAuth.password=https://host/path
   -httpAuth.username string
      Username for HTTP server's Basic Auth.
 The authentication is disabled if empty.
-See also -httpAuth.password -httpListenAddr string
+See also -httpAuth.password -httpListenAddr array
-     TCP address to listen for http connections.
-See also -tls and -httpListenAddr.useProxyProtocol (default ":8428") -httpListenAddr.useProxyProtocol
+     TCP addresses to listen for incoming http requests.
+See also -tls and -httpListenAddr.useProxyProtocol Supports an array of values separated by comma or specified via multiple flags.
+     Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
+  -httpListenAddr.useProxyProtocol array
-     Whether to use proxy protocol for connections accepted at -httpListenAddr .
+     Whether to use proxy protocol for connections accepted at the corresponding -httpListenAddr .
 See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt .
 With enabled proxy protocol http server cannot serve regular /metrics endpoint.
 Use -pushmetrics.url for metrics pushing
+     Supports array of values separated by comma or specified via multiple flags.
+     Empty values are set to false.
   -import.maxLineLen size
      The maximum length in bytes of a single line accepted by /api/v1/import; the line length can be limited with 'max_rows_per_line' query arg passed to /api/v1/export
      Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 10485760)